Anthony Edwards puts up 49 as Wolves wallop Spurs - NewsBreak

 Anthony Edwards poured in a career-high 49 points to lead the Minnesota Timberwolves to a 127-121 win over the San Antonio Spurs on Thursday in Minneapolis in a game with Western Conference playoff implications.

-The Timberwolves (46-35) will finish no worse than the seventh spot in the West, which would mean a home game against the eighth-seeded Los Angeles Clippers (40-40) in the play-in tournament next week.
-However, Minnesota still could catch the Denver Nuggets (47-33) for sixth place and an automatic playoff bid.
+Because the Denver Nuggets (48-33) also won on Thursday, the Timberwolves (46-35) are locked into the seventh spot in the West, which means a home game against the eighth-seeded Los Angeles Clippers (40-40) in the play-in tournament on Tuesday.

 Despite the loss, San Antonio (34-46) is still in the running for the ninth spot (and a home game in the play-in tourney) but would have to win its final two games and have the New Orleans Pelicans (36-44) lose their final two.

-Note: EditorsNote: updates second graf with Nuggets’ win